kamyashethia/SQLForThePotterhead/Joins.md

 ```
 In general, the most indented piece of the `EXPLAIN` output is executed first.
 Towards the bottom of the output, we see that we performed a scan on the wizards table, and filtered out all rows whose owners were not in Gryffindor.
 This means that we won't be scanning and joining unnecessary data.

-You might see the `Hash Right Join` at the start output, and be confused about the descrepency between our SQL syntax, and how the query planner wants to operate.
+You might see the `Hash Right Join` at the start output, and be confused about the discrepency between our SQL syntax, and how the query planner wants to operate.

 The answer can be found in Postgres's documentation.
 It turns out, for hash joins, postgres will load the data for the table on the right first